justinjabo250/Sales-Analysis-and-Forecasting-Of-The-Grocery-Stores/Article.md

 Finally, we'll use Streamlit to deploy this model as a web application.

+Our goal is to assist business managers in forecasting the future using this data, which has been stored on file for a predetermined amount of time after the event or after it occurred.

+to build models use those models to make observations, and use them to guide future strategic decision-making.
+We would like to assist management at the grocery shop in gathering some insights from their data in order to improve operations and eventually revenue.

 Clone the repo and get started from  [here.](https://github.com/justinjabo250/Sales-Analysis-and-Forecasting-Of-The-Grocery-Stores)